dahlia/fedify/docs/manual/context.md

 interface User { }
 const user: User | null = true ? { } : null;
 // ---cut-before---
-federation.setActorDispatcher("/users/{handle}", async (ctx, handle) => {
+federation.setActorDispatcher("/users/{identifier}", async (ctx, identifier) => {
-  // Work with the database to find the actor by the handle. if (user == null) return null;
+  // Work with the database to find the actor by the identifier. if (user == null) return null;
   return new Person({
-    id: ctx.getActorUri(handle),  // [!code highlight]
+    id: ctx.getActorUri(identifier),  // [!code highlight]
-    preferredUsername: handle,
+    preferredUsername: identifier,
     // Many more properties...
   });
 });
 ~~~~

 On the other way around, you can use the `~Context.parseUri()` method to
-determine the type of the URI and extract the handle or other values from
+determine the type of the URI and extract the identifier or other values from
 the URI.